S k i l l

 a

-Each of these is an example of doing algebra with our eyes.
-That is, the student should see the solution immediately.
-In the example above, the student should see that b will go to the other side as −b and that a will divide.
+This simple equation illustrates doing algebra with your eyes.
+The student should see the solution immediately.
+You should see that b will go to the other side as −b, and that a will divide.

 That is skill in algebra.